rsek/dataforged/markdown/Oracles.md

 81–85  | Search for a missing expedition in the depths of a precursor vault 86–90  | Shield a wondrous lifeform from those who seek to destroy it 91–95  | Track and slay a marauding beast
-96–100 | Transport a displaced people to their new home,## Characters
+96–100 | Transport a displaced people to their new home

+## Characters

 ### First Look